How to Get Prepared from Security ExpertsJuly 25, 2022 2:56 pm Leave your thoughts

 We’ve identified the more common cyber security risks and frauds that businesses face and how to counter them.
 With this knowledge, you’ll learn how you can prepare and harden your computer systems against these attacks.

 Phishing – pronounced “fishing,” is a form of online social engineering.
-Phishing attacks focus on stealing user data so that the attacker can either impersonate a member of staff or customer or obtain the login credentials for staff or clients.
+Phishing attacks focus on stealing user data so that the attacker can either impersonate a member of staff or customers or obtain login credentials for staff or clients.

 The social engineering component of an incursion often occurs when the attacker masquerades as someone your staff or customer will trust.